JuliaGraphics/jlqml/README.md

 This is the C++ library component of the [QML.jl](https://github.com/barche/QML.jl) package.

 To compile this, make sure that Qt, libcxxwrap-julia and Julia can be found by adding the relevant paths to `CMAKE_PREFIX_PATH`.
+You also need to build `libcxxwrap-julia` from source, using the instructions at: https://github.com/JuliaInterop/libcxxwrap-julia

 Example sequence of commands to download the code and build it: